 ISSUES (AND SUPPORTING Potentially Significant Less Than Significant Less Than Significant No Impact INFORMATION SOURCES): Impact With Mitigation Impact - Incorporated b.
 Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? \boxtimes 6b.
 Response: (Source: City of Riverside, California, Five Year In and Greenhouse Gas Impact Analysis (AQ/GHG 2021) (Appendi urce Plan 201 8, the Air Qua ulity, Energy, No Impact.
 As described in the previous response, the proposed Project would be required to meet the Title 24 energy efficiency standards in effect during permitting of the Project.
 The City's administration of the requirements includes review of design components and energy conservation measures during the permitting process, which ensures that all requirements are met.
 In addition, the Project would not conflict with or obstruct opportunities to use renewable energy, such as solar energy.
 The Project proposes to use photovoltaic (PV) solar panels on each of the residences to offset their energy demand in accordance with the existing Title 24 requirements.
 As such, the Project would not conflict with or obstruct a state or local plan for renewable energy or energy efficiency, and impacts would not occur.
 In addition, the City of Riverside has a Five-Year Integrated Reso energy efficiency plans and programs.
 The Project would not obs renewable energy purchase agreements pursuant to this plan or their Resource Plan regulations will ensure that impacts related to renewa truct the abilit y of the City d portfolio.
 Co to continue to impliance with contract with the Integrated 7.
 GEOLOGY AND SOILS.
 Would the project: a.
 Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42.
 7i.
 Response: (Source: General Plan 2025 Figure PS-1 Appendix E - Geotechnical Report, Geotechnical Eval General Pla n 2025 FEIR No Impact.
-The Project site is not located within a designated Alq Geotechnical Evaluation for the proposed Project, there are no know Thus, the proposed Project would not expose people or structures known earthquake fault that is delineated on an Alquist-Priolo Earth not occur. n active faults to potential su in the vicinity bstantial adver of the site (Le eighton 2021).
-In rupture of a ii.
+The Project site is not located within a designated Alquist-Priolo Earthquake Fault Zone.
+As described by the Geotechnical Evaluation for the proposed Project, there are no known active faults in the vicinity of the site (Leighton 2021).
+Thus, the proposed Pproject would not expose people or structures to potential substantial adverse effects from rupture of a known earthquake fault that is delineated on an Alquist-Priolo Earthquake Fault Zoning Map, therefore, no impacts would not occur. ii.
 Strong seismic ground shaking?
 7ii.
 Response: (Source: General Plan 2025 FEIR Appendix E - Geotechnical Report, Geotechnical Evaluation (Appendix E)) Less than Significant Impact.
 The site is located within a seismically active region of southern California.
 The principal seismic hazard that could affect the site is ground shaking resulting from an earthquake occurring along several major active or potentially active faults in southern California.
 The known regional active and potentially active faults that could produce the most significant ground shaking within the City include the Chino-Central Avenue, Elsinore-Glen Ivy, Whittier, San Bernardino and San Jacinto Valley sections of the San Jacinto fault zone, the Cucamonga, and the San Jose faults.
-The amount of motion expected at a building site can vary from none magnitude of the earthquake, and the local geology.
-Greater moveme epicenter, that consist of poorly consolidated material such as alluvium. nt can be expe cted at sites loc cated closer to an earthquake
+The amount of motion expected at a building site can vary from none to forceful depending upon the distance to the fault, the magnitude of the earthquake, and the local geology.
+Greater movement can be expected at sites located closer to an earthquake epicenter, that consist of poorly consolidated material such as alluvium, and in response to an earthquake of great magnitude.